rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 and I would like to document the possible values of the field, which can be passed as request payload.
 Let's say in form of a table.
 For this sake you should create a custom snippet for `Spring REST Docs`.

-First step is add a classing extending `TemplatedSnippet`:
+First step is to add a classing extending `TemplatedSnippet`:
 ```kotlin
 class ContactTypesSnippet(snippetName: String?, attributes: MutableMap<String, Any>?)
     : TemplatedSnippet(snippetName, attributes) {